| Aloe affinis - Aloe - Perennial

 formerly known as: Aloe eru, Aloe eru var. cornuta, Aloe

-which survives lows in the upper teens.
+aloe which survives lows in the upper teens.
 Keep dry in winter and place

 in a well-drained location in sun.
-Will recover from underground
+Will recover from underground stems

 Aloe dyeri - Aloe - Perennial

 Succulent - Another of the maculate aloes.
-Keep dry in winter and
+Keep dry in winter and place

 Aloe greatheadii - Aloe -